megpascualriel/bulk-operations-automation/README.md

 ## Purpose
 Designed to reduce manual workload, eliminate repetitive tasks, and improve accuracy in daily operations.

+## How to Use
+The workbook includes a dedicated Instructions sheet and on‑sheet reminders that guide users through each operation.
+Simply open the file, review the instructions, and click the buttons to run automations.

 ## Impact
 - Reduced repetitive manual tasks by over 70%
 - Improved consistency in file naming and organization